 Upon her return to Australia, Villani’s dedication and hard work paid off as she recorded one of her most dominant domestic seasons.
 Her standout performances for the Commonwealth Bank VicSpirit led to a return to the national side in 2013.

-Villani was recalled to the Commonwealth Bank Southern Stars for the ICC Women’s World Cup in India, a title which the team claimed.
+Villani was recalled to the Australian Women's cricket team for the ICC Women’s World Cup in India, a title which the team claimed.
 She was rewarded for her consistent performances throughout the season with a national contract for the following international season.

 After missing out on the ODI series against Pakistan in 2014, Villani returned for the T20I with a bang, leading the series run-scorers with 181 runs at an average of 60.33 and a strike rate of 126.57 across four matches.